 You Can Color Your Hair Yourself

 Do not be afraid to experiment with your hair color.
-After all, many women have dyed their hair blue, pink, or orange, and so can you.
+After all, many women have dyed their hair blue, pink, orange, or purple, and so can you.

 The More You Color, the Easier It Gets